Anson Dorrance: Head coaching record (women's)

-National team coach
+United States national team coach

-His success at North Carolina led to the United States Soccer Federation hiring Dorrance as the coach of the United States women's national soccer team in 1986.
-In taking the job Dorrance delivered a letter containing a stark warning to the players he inherited: "If you don't come in fit, I will cut you!"
+His success at North Carolina led to the United States Soccer Federation hiring Dorrance as the coach of the United States women's national soccer team (USWNT) in 1986.
+In taking the job, Dorrance delivered a letter containing a stark warning to the players he inherited: "If you don't come in fit, I will cut you!"
 He successfully juggled his duties to both the national team and UNC.
-In one extreme case, Dorrance left Assistant Coach Bill Palladino to lead UNC to a championship victory in the 1991 NCAA tournament while he led the US Women to a World Cup championship.
+In one extreme case, Dorrance left Assistant Coach Bill Palladino to lead UNC to a championship victory in the 1991 NCAA tournament while he led the USWNT to the 1991 World Cup championship.
 In that tournament, the United States won the first Women's World Cup, held in China.
-When Dorrance ended his tenure in 1994 with the national team, he had accumulated a record of 65–22–5 (.707) record.
-He has coached some of the finest players in women's soccer history including Michelle Akers, Mia Hamm and Kristine Lilly.
+When Dorrance ended his tenure in 1994 with the national team, he had accumulated a record of 65–22–5 (.761) record.
+He has coached some of the finest players in women's soccer history, including Michelle Akers, Mia Hamm and Kristine Lilly.